Long covid is destroying careers, leaving economic distress in its wake

 “They are suffering in dramatic ways, and in ways that have altered their lives and placed them in financial peril,” said Harlan Krumholz, a cardiologist and scientist at Yale University and Yale New Haven Hospital.

 The Washington Post interviewed more than 30 people around the country experiencing the sudden financial slide caused by the long form of the disease.
 They have been laid off and fired, quit jobs, shuttered businesses.
-They described falling behind on rent, mortgages, and car payments.
+They described falling behind on rent, mortgages and car payments.
 Some worried about losing their housing.

 Depression and anxiety that are part of the brutal mix of long covid symptoms are exacerbated by despair over vanishing income.
-From health-care professionals and small business operators, to government employees and warehouse supervisors, the patients expressed fears about never being able to return to work.
+From health-care professionals and small-business operators to government employees and warehouse supervisors, the patients expressed fears about never being able to return to work.

-Many people with long covid, often referred to as “long haulers,” experience mild symptoms to begin with, then get stuck with months of chronic fatigue, shortness of breath, confusion and memory loss, erratic and racing heart beats, radical spikes in blood pressure, painful rashes, shooting pains and gastrointestinal problems.
+Many people with long covid, often referred to as “long haulers,” experience mild symptoms to begin with, then get stuck with months of chronic fatigue, shortness of breath, confusion and memory loss, erratic and racing heartbeats, radical spikes in blood pressure, painful rashes, shooting pains and gastrointestinal problems.

-The government calls it Post-Acute Sequelae of SARS-CoV-2, or PASC.
-The National Institutes of Health is spending $1.15 billion dollars to study the syndrome.
+The government calls it post-acute sequelae of SARS-CoV-2, or PASC.
+The National Institutes of Health is spending $1.15 billion to study the syndrome.
 The symptoms sometimes subside, lulling long haulers into a false sense of relief, only to come roaring back after performing simple chores like vacuuming a living room or raking leaves.

 Patino is afraid to carry her son for too long, worried she will drop him.
 She takes naps every day.
 If she did return to work as a server or host in a restaurant, she fears she would quickly get fired for missing work.

-“I just feel so old, I feel so tired.
+“I just feel so old.
+I feel so tired.
 When you are dealing with so many symptoms, every day it’s like a lottery pick,” Patino said.

 Doctors treating long haulers say the symptoms cut across race and class lines.

-“I have hundreds of patients who have had to take time off for long periods of time, quit their jobs, or get fired from their jobs, or take lesser paying jobs” because of long covid, said Janna Friedly, vice chair for clinical affairs at the Department of Rehabilitation Medicine at the University of Washington School of Medicine, where she and her team are helping long haulers build strength and return to work.
+“I have hundreds of patients who have had to take time off for long periods of time, quit their jobs, or get fired from their jobs, or take lesser-paying jobs” because of long covid, said Janna Friedly, vice chair for clinical affairs at the Department of Rehabilitation Medicine at the University of Washington School of Medicine, where she and her team are helping long haulers build strength and return to work.

 On top of the loss of income, some patients lose their employer-sponsored health insurance when they can’t work.
 “I’ve seen patients who have gone from fully insured to not being able to come back and see me in clinic in the middle of our treatment because they have lost their job and no longer can afford to seek care,” Friedly said.